nataliamadridb/281-Assignments/Final Project/Results.md

 The interaction term `climate_risk × MPS` captures whether firms with higher physical climate risk respond differently to monetary policy shocks.

+- Juan's question: This sounds interesting, but to understand the potential of the idea, I'd like to know what is it specifically what do you hope to learn by running these regressions.
+**The goal of this regression is to understand whether physical climate risk is a meaningful source of heterogeneity in the transmission of monetary policy to firm investment.
+Specifically, I want to test whether firms more exposed to physical climate risk react more (or less) to expansionary monetary policy shocks, which would suggest that climate vulnerability shapes financial sensitivity.
+This can reveal new channels through which climate risk affects macroeconomic dynamics and investment behavior.**

 ## 2. Data Sources

 - **Firm level financial data**: Compustat